 Do you have your sights set on a career in the world of corporate finance, event management or consultancy on the international stage?
-Whatever your ambitions, our BSc in International Business Management, which is accredited by the Chartered Association of Business Schools, will help you get there.
+Whatever your ambitions, our BSc in International Business Management, which is accredited by the Chartered Management Institute, will help you get there.

 Business students have the opportunity to work with real start-up enterprises based at the Gloucestershire Growth Hub on campus, using their knowledge to find and implement solutions to current industry problems.